 Professional Learning Communities: PLCs provide faculty a means for statewide peer learning and professional development.
 CPE currently facilitates PLCs in biology, math, developmental math, and statistics.
 Several of the PLC meetings have been facilitated by Gary Brown, Senior Scholar at AAC&U, and have focused on authentic assessment of student learning using LEAP VALUE rubrics.

 Committee on Academic Quality: This statewide committee of institutional representatives and a CPE member focuses on continuous improvement of student learning, the creation of a culture of assessment, and the assessment of core academic competencies.
-The committee has focused on high-impact practices and LEAP through conversations about the National Survey of Student Engagement and discussions with Dr. Susan Albertine, AAC&U, Vice President, Office of Diversity, Equity, and Student Success.
+The committee has focused on high-impact practices and LEAP through conversations about the National Survey of Student Engagement.

 Committee on Persistence and Graduation: This statewide committee of institutional representatives and a CPE member discusses best practices that help students persist from semester to semester and ultimately graduate by focusing on the root causes of student attrition.
 The committee has discussed lessons learned on their campuses related to several high-impact practices, including first- year experiences and learning communities.